 How do you check the retaining wall stability?

-Pile foundations provide the wall stability directly by the forces taken by the piles.
+In retaining walls on piles the stability is provided directly by the forces taken by the piles.
 Unlike walls founded on soil, which transfer compression-only forces to the foundation, piles usually have a tension capacity.
 Therefore the applied overturning moment can be resisted by a couple of forces on the piles, one in tension and one in compression.

 Likewise, the applied sliding force will be resisted by the lateral capacity of the vertical piles.
 When more lateral capacity is required, some piles may be battered so that the horizontal component of the axial load can be used to resist the sliding force.

 Unlike walls on soil, the bearing capacity of the pile foundation can be increased by adding more piles, either vertical or batter, per the soils report recommendations.
 The number and location of piles is very important to calculate the pile forces.
 Each pile axial load must be smaller than the axial capacity, and the sliding force must be smaller than the horizontal capacity of the pile group.

 As an example, the picture below shows the ASDIP RETAIN pile calculations.
 Note that the controlling load combination is based on service loads.

 The pile cap is the concrete element that transfers the loads to the supporting piles.
 ASDIP RETAIN calculates the shear and moment diagrams based on the factored pile reactions and the applied loads.
 With this information the main reinforcement is then designed at top and bottom of the pile cap.

 In the direction parallel to the retaining wall, the pile cap acts as a continuous beam supported by the piles.
 ASDIP RETAIN calculates the moments based on the pile reactions and assuming a uniformly distributed load.